maxxiimo/the-front-end-manifesto/chp2-markup-review.md

 ### Partials

-All of the files in our layouts and shared folders could be grouped together in one file: *application.html.haml*, but by convention and in keeping with our [manifesto][Manifesto]:
+All of the files in our `layouts` folder could be grouped together in one file: `application.html.haml`, but by convention and in keeping with our [manifesto][Manifesto]:

 > Be consistent, keep code well organized, readable and DRY.

-...we separate parts of the file into partials that feed back into *application.html.haml*:
+...we separate parts of the file into partials that feed back into `application.html.haml`:

 view/layout

-1. [_head.html.haml][_head]
+1. [_footer.html.haml][_footer]
-2. [_scripts.html.haml][_scripts]
+2. [_head.html.haml][_head]

-view/shared

 3. [_logo.html.haml][_logo]
 4. [_navigation.html.haml][_navigation]
-5. [_footer.html.haml][_footer]
+5. [_scripts.html.haml][_scripts]

-Partials 1 and 2 are located in the same layout folder as *application.html.haml* – NOT in the shared folder – because they are essentially integral to the *layout/application.html.haml* file.
-Some developers like to locate these partials in the shared folder, but to me it makes more sense to put them in the layout folder.
-The files in the shared folder, on the other hand, may be shared by multiple layout files and feel more "markup" like; much like the many more shared partials you will create along the development cycle.
+These partials are located in the same layout folder as `application.html.haml` – NOT in the `shared` folder – because they are essentially integral to the *layout/application.html.haml* file.
+Some developers like to locate some or all of these partials in a `shared` folder which I have provided for future use, but to me it makes more sense to put them in the `layout` folder.
+The `shared` folder is reserved for files that are shared across non-layout templates.

-To pull these integral partials into *application.html.haml* I like to use helper methods:
+You can pull partials into `application.html.haml` like this:

     def head
       render :partial => 'layouts/head'